 This is most often used in English-speaking countries like the U.S. to refer to those involved with teaching or learning English as a second language.
 For example, immigrants in the U.S. might take an ESL class, and we would call their instructors ESL teachers.

 EFL: English as a Foreign Language

-Likewise, if a teacher were to go to a country where English is not the native language, like Nicaragua, his/her students would be learning English as a foreign language (EFL), and we would call him/her an EFL teacher.
+Likewise, if a teacher were to go to a country where English is not the native language, like Czech Republic, his/her students would be learning English as a foreign language (EFL), and we would call him/her an EFL teacher.

 CELTA: Certificate in English Language Teaching to Adults

 This is a branded course developed in the U.K. by the University of Cambridge meant primarily, as the name suggests: to instruct how to teach English to adults.
 It’s a widely recognized course brand, similar to TESOL in the U.S.

 Not all courses offer a differentiation in age range for students, though you may see some that offer a curriculum meant specifically for teaching English to young learners.

 BP: Business Professionals

 Since TEFL is a growing industry, many businesses are joining up and hiring teachers to instruct their employees right onsite.
 For this reason, some courses might offer a curriculum meant specifically for adults in the business world.